tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ## Uploaded Lists

-*Uploaded List integrations* allow customers to upload a list of user identifiers (e.g. cookies, query parameters, or other user identifiers) to Optimizely from a 3rd party application, which can be used to target experiments and segment results.
+*Uploaded List integrations* allow customers to upload a list of user identifiers (e.g. cookies, query parameters, or other user identifiers) to Optimizely from a 3rd party application.
+These identifiers can be used to target experiments and segment results.
 Unlike audience integrations which operate client-side, user list integrations are implemented by a server-to-server exchange.
-For more information on uploaded lists, refer to the Optimizely [knowledge base](https://help.optimizely.com/hc/en-us/articles/206197347).
+For more information on uploaded lists, please refer to the Optimizely [knowledge base](https://help.optimizely.com/hc/en-us/articles/206197347).

-This section walks through how to build an integration with Optimizely that sends lists of users to Optimizely via the REST API.
-As an example, check out our integrations with [Salesforce](https://help.optimizely.com/hc/en-us/articles/206524537) and [Marketo](https://help.optimizely.com/hc/en-us/articles/206440108).
+This section walks you through how to build an integration that sends lists of users to Optimizely via the REST API.
+To see examples of Uploaded list integrations, check out our documentation on integrations with [Salesforce](https://help.optimizely.com/hc/en-us/articles/206524537) and [Marketo](https://help.optimizely.com/hc/en-us/articles/206440108).

 <h3 id="uploaded-prerequisites">Prerequisites</h3>